jervisfm/W4112_Project2/README.md

 * JUnit - You need this to run the tests.
 It is included in the lib/ folder by default.
 If for some reason it is not present, you can obtain a copy of [Junit] online.
 Please note that you need both the junit.jar and hamcrest-core.jar files.

 # Query File Format
 Query file just contains a different query on each line.
-Each query will have the selectivites listed for the functions that are applied in that query.
+Each query will have the selectivity listed for the functions that are applied in that query.
 See the included query.txt for an example.

 # Config File Format